ZZKer/YHtWtG-Randomizer/README.md

 ## Options Explaination:
  -  Require All Orbs: All 4 orbs are required to reach the Win orb.
- -  Randomize Lose Orb: Chooses a random location for the Lose orb and adds the two treasure locations in "Consolation Prize" to possible orb locations.
+ -  Replace Treasure with Lose: Instead of money bags, all regular treasure is replaced with lose orbs.

 ## The Future:
+ - [ ] logic options for allowing/excluding glitches
+ - [ ] start randomization
+ - [ ] more treasure locations
  - [ ] teleporter randomization
- - [ ] room randomization
- - [ ] start randomization
- - [ ] magic word randomization?
+ - [ ] magic word randomization
- - [ ] maybe even bell and enemy randomization
+ - [ ] bell and enemy randomization (maybe)
+ - [ ] replace rooms with Spicy rooms (maybe)
- - [ ] Hardmode and glitch logic options
+ - [ ] room randomization (maybe, really difficult)